 Greet the user

-When they come to the site, greet them like you would in a normal life.
-Since it’s the first time, there wouldn’t be much activity and dashboard might look empty, also called “Blank states”.
-Handle them gracefully with ultra-sensitive tone without blaming the users for it.
-Instead of saying “You have no friends”, use this opportunity to ask user to invite them.
-Lot of companies uses fake content but is not helpful since it illustrates what the product is capable of, which should have been done a while ago.
-Another way to use is “content-as-tutorial” similar to how Basecamp does, where content doesn’t exist merely to be seen, but to actively instruct.
+When they come to the site, greet them like you would in normal life.
+Since it’s the first time, there won’t be much activity and the dashboard might look empty, also called “Blank states”.
+Handle them gracefully with an ultra-sensitive tone without blaming the users for it.
+Instead of saying “You have no friends”, use this opportunity to ask the user to invite people.
+Many companies use fake content but this is not helpful since it illustrates what the product is capable of, which should have been done a while ago.
+Another approach is “content-as-tutorial”, similar to how Basecamp does, where content doesn’t exist merely to be seen, but to actively instruct.

 Give users quick wins

-Give wins as early as possible, so users remembers this “peak” experience increasing the likelihood of coming back again for more.
-It is not getting started with the interface but it’s about getting them to do something that’s a core essence of your offering, making user a little more successful and invested on your product.
+Give wins as early as possible so users remembers this “peak” experience increasing the likelihood of coming back again for more.
+It is not about the user getting started with the interface but instead it’s about getting them to do something that’s a core essence of your offering, making the user a little more successful and invested in your product.
 Find the shortest path to these “achievements” by removing any unnecessary steps.
-Each step is a crack user can fall off of.
+Each step increases the risk of users losing interest and clicking away from the app/site.
 Also, remember not to mistake activity for achievement.
-For example “the achievement” is same on Amazon for 1-click purchase or through the normal checkout process.
-Scrutinize the importance of onboarding tutorials (wizards, showcases, tours, questionnaires) since while they serve to introduce the product, what the product is about should have been laid out before and the the product should be self-evident.
+For example “the achievement” is equivalent on Amazon to 1-click purchase or through the normal checkout process.
+Scrutinize the importance of onboarding tutorials (wizards, showcases, tours, questionnaires) because while they serve to introduce the product, what the product is about should have been laid out before and the the product should be self-evident.

 Keeping the user on track to the successful journey

-Maintain presence inside your product and use interpersonal motivators such as smiling faces inside the product too.
-Another effective way to keep the users on track is by making the journey to success a series of small achievable to-do list or progress.
-We as humans hate leaving things unfinished and love achieving goals.
-While designing this touchpoints an important concept to know is what’s called “Endowment effect”, the gist of which is the closer people think they are to completing something, the more likely they are to actually see it through.
+Maintain presence inside your product and use interpersonal motivators such inside the product too.
+Another effective way to keep the users on track is by making the journey to success a series of small easily achievable steps that are unobtrusive to the user.
+We as humans hate leaving things unfinished and we love achieving goals.
+While designing this touchpoint is an important concept to known as “Endowment effect”, the gist of which is that the closer people think they are to completing something, the more likely they are to actually see it through.
 Linkedin and Quora does a great job leveraging this idea.
-Once they are successful, acknowledge it, reward it
+Once they are successful, acknowledge it and reward it

 Repeating the success

 Repeated visits where users are seeing results completes a successful onboarding.
-Social accountability i.e. getting people to connect with others inside your app, the stronger the commitments becomes.
-Lifecycle email can be used to do things that the site cannot, nudge people and pull back the user.
+The more instances of social accountability i.e. getting people to connect with others inside your app, the stronger the commitments becomes.
+Lifecycle email can be used to do things that the site cannot, nudge people to complete steps and pull back the user into the site/app.